Should I Refinance My Mortgage?

 - Interest rate: Opinions vary, but if the interest rate is one to two percentage points lower than your current rate, refinancing can be a good idea.
 If the difference is smaller, you may find the associated fees are not worth it.

 - Mortgage refinance fees: These can include closing costs, an appraisal fee, attorneys' fees, and fees for credit checks and other paperwork.
 Before you start the mortgage refinance process, get a list of these fees so you know what to expect.

 - Length of time in the home: For example, let's say your new interest rate can save you $200 per month on your payment but mortgage refinance fees cost you $3,200.
 In 16 months, you'd recoup those costs.
 If you moved before then, the refinance would've cost you.
 Generally, the less money you save per month, the longer you'll have to stay in the home to make it worth it.

 Apply for mortgage refinancing with Citizens Bank

 If you need more guidance or are ready to refinance your mortgage, you can work with a Citizens Bank home loan advisor.
 Just call 1-888-514-2300.
-You can also apply for a mortgage online in just minutes.
+You can also begin the mortgage application process online.